Wyndham Street Municipal Class Environmental Assessment

 The process

-In developing the recommendations, the study will consider technical, aesthetic and structural requirements, as well as socio-economic, cultural heritage and natural environment factors.
+In developing the recommendations, the study considered technical, aesthetic and structural requirements, as well as socio-economic, cultural heritage and natural environment factors.

 Community engagement

-Public and technical agency consultation will be fundamental in developing the study recommendations.
+Public and technical agency consultation and involvement are fundamental in developing the study recommendations.

 Project progress

-The project team has completed the following supporting studies that are required to understand the existing conditions of Wyndham Street North:
+The project team has completed the following supporting studies that are required to understand the existing and future conditions of Wyndham Street North:

 • Preliminary geotechnical investigation